Ghani-Spencer row: Here’s what you need to know

 – Why has the inquiry taken so long?

-The investigation was originally being carried out by Mr Johnson’s ethics adviser, Lord Geidt, who later quit the role because the then prime minister refused to accept his advice.
+The investigation was originally being carried out by Mr Johnson’s ethics adviser, Lord Geidt, who later quit the role because the then prime minister refused to accept his advice on an unrelated matter.

-Sir Laurie Magnus took on the investigation after he was appointed ethics adviser to Prime Minister Rishi Sunak.

 – What has happened to Ms Ghani and Mr Spencer’s careers since?

-Ms Ghani returned to government when Mr Sunak became Prime Minister as a business minister.
+Ms Ghani returned to government as a business minister when Mr Sunak became Prime Minister.

 After a stint as Commons leader, Mr Spencer was moved to the Department for Environment, Food and Rural Affairs, where his brief includes food, farming and fisheries.